Xoesis/ece-251-final-project-spring-2025-just-put-the-fries-in-the-bag/README.md

 ## Clock <br/>
 Changes from high to low every "picosecond"
 ## Computer <br/>
+Connects the CPU, IMEM, DMEM together to execute instructions
 ## Controller <br/>
+Manages and directs the flow of data between two entities
 ## CPU <br/>
+Computes and exectues instructions
 ## Datapath <br/>
 Allows communication between the input and output of instructions
 ## D Flip-Flop <br/>
+Stores data every edge triggered clock stage
 ## DMEM <br/>
+Data Memory, reads and writes memory where data is stored and changed through the execution of instructions
 ## IMEM <br/>
+Instruction Memory, read-only memory containing the set of instructions to be executed
 ## Main Decoder <br/>
+Looks through the opcode to determine the instruction type (R, I, J)
 ## 2:1 MUX <br/>
 Chooses one signal from two inputs and transmits it to the output
 ## Register File <br/>
+Contains registers that stores data during computations
 ## Sign Extender <br/>
 If the first bit is 0, then all 0's will be placed in front of the first bit unitl desired number of bits (in this case 32) <br/>
 If the first bit is 1, then all 1's will be placed in front of the first bit until desired number of bits (in this case 32) <br/>